 The Free Zone takes up 92.1% of the park so you’ll have a ton of terrain to explore for free.

-In general the space is much more wild and garden-like similar to Barcelona’s top natural parks: you’ll find a seemingly endless stream of sculpture-adorned winding paths creeping uphill and offering spectacular views of the city, unseen aside from a few rooftop bars.
+In general the space is more wild and garden-like similar to Barcelona’s top natural parks: you’ll find a seemingly endless stream of sculpture-adorned winding paths creeping uphill and offering spectacular views of the city, unseen aside from a few rooftop bars.

 You’ll also see some of the park’s original homes including the famous Gaudí House Museum: it was here that architect Antoni Gaudi lived from 1906-1925.
 In 1963 the house was turned into a museum about Gaudi and his life.